 Weaning can be one of the funnest and completely frustrating part of having a baby.
 My children have all been pretty different.
 All three took to food very well but my eldest daughter and little man, have definitely been more fussy as time has passed.
 They both ate pretty much everything at first but now at almost 15 months, my little man is definitely more picky.
 Some evenings he will not fancy a cooked meal at teatime and will end up having more snacky foods.
 He is definitely harder to feed at lunchtime, as refuses baked beans, scrambled eggs; the favourites of the girls before him!
-We are a family who does really enjoy eggs, cooked in all sort of ways and a french toast recipe, eggy bread, is a firm favourite of the little man!
+We are a family who does really enjoy eggs, cooked in all sort of ways and this baby french toast recipe; eggy bread, is a firm favourite of the little man!

 I always feel so much better if my kids have a meal with egg in it!
 They are just so nutritional and it doesn’t bother me if they are a bit fussy at another point during the day.
 Packed with protein and containing Vitamin A and Vitamin B12, they make a good meal.
 Hubby and I loved baked eggs too when we get chance to have it!

-French Toast Recipe – Eggy Bread
+Baby French Toast Recipe

+Baby French Toast is easy to make and is perfect for baby-led weaning.
 The recipe usually serves 1, so just my little man.
 It can obviously be doubled or more for more servings.

 – 1 medium egg